fitbenchmarking/fitbenchmarking/docs/source/concept/why.rst

    the default solver, and if it’s worth implementing a new method in their software; and

--  **Mathematicians** and **computer scientists**, who want to understand the types of problems where the current algorithms are not performing, and to have a route to expose newly developed methods to users.
+-  **Mathematicians** and **numerical software developers**, who want to understand the types of problems on which current algorithms do not perform well, and to have a route to expose newly developed methods to users.

 FitBenchmarking is being developed by representatives from each of these